 Dr. Mahmoud A. Khaimi, MD is a Clinical Associate Professor at the Dean McGee Eye Institute/University of Oklahoma in Oklahoma City.
 A native of Detroit, Michigan, he received his undergraduate and medical degrees from Wayne State University in Detroit, MI, graduating Summa Cum Laude and with honors.
 He completed an ophthalmology residency at Henry Ford Hospital in Detroit, Michigan.
 Following his residency, Dr. Khaimi completed a fellowship in glaucoma at the Dean McGee Eye Institute/University of Oklahoma Health Sciences Center in Oklahoma City and afterwards was asked to stay on the faculty.
-Dr. Khaimi and his wife Suzie have four children and live in Edmond, Oklahoma.
+Dr. Khaimi and his wife Suzie have five children and live in Edmond, Oklahoma.

 One of Dr. Khaimi’s latest accolades is the release of the book, Essentials of Glaucoma Surgery, which was published in June, 2012, and has been widely distributed.
 Dr. Khaimi served as Associate Editor for the text and was also personally involved in the composition of multiple chapters.
 The book is the first of its kind for glaucoma surgery and provides a window into glaucoma surgical procedures with rapid insight and ready-to-reference information from more than 50 experienced surgeons in the profession.
 This resource uses a real world approach to explain surgical glaucoma, allowing the information to be quickly digested and put to use by the reader.
 A section is included that offers perspectives from renowned experts on glaucoma surgery from where it began to where the future will go.
 With its real-world approach, user-friendly format, expert advice, and unique point of view, practicing ophthalmologists, residents, fellows, and medical students will benefit from this book.